TheJeetSingh/SpeechApp/README.md

 A modern, interactive web application for practicing and improving public speaking skills.

-## New Feature: Speech Tutoring Room with WebRTC

-SpeechApp now includes a real-time speech tutoring room powered by Agora WebRTC!
-This feature allows you to:

-1. Connect with other users in real-time video calls
-2. Practice speeches with peers or tutors
-3. Get immediate feedback through video and chat
-4. Collaborate on speech improvement in a virtual environment

-For setup instructions, see [AGORA_SETUP.md](AGORA_SETUP.md).

 ## New Feature: AI Speech Analysis

 SpeechApp now includes AI-powered speech analysis using AssemblyAI for transcription and Google's Gemini API for coaching.
 When recording a speech, you can: